segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/herow/index.md

 This source is maintained by HEROW.
 For any issues with the source, please [reach out to their team](mailto:support@herow.io).

 _**NOTE:** The HEROW Source is currently in beta, which means that they are still actively developing the source.
-This doc was last updated on January 15, 2020.
-If you are interested in joining their beta program or have any feedback to help improve the YOURINTEGRATION Source and its documentation, please [let  their team know](mailto:support@HEROW.io)!_
+This doc was last updated on January 29, 2020.
+If you are interested in joining their beta program or have any feedback to help improve the HEROW Source and its documentation, please [let  their team know](mailto:support@HEROW.io)!_

 ## Getting Started